giellalt/giellalt.github.io/infra/editing_dicts_w_XXE.md

 # Preferences

 To avoid unneccessary noise in our commits, it is important that we use identical settings for whitespace handling.
-Choose **Preferences > Save**, and make sure that the following settings are as in the picture below:
+Choose **Options > Preferences > Save**, and make sure that the following settings are as in the picture below:

 - Indent (=3)
 - Max. line length (120)